Discovery and Multi-Wavelength Analysis of a New Dissociative Galaxy Merger: The Champagne Cluster: Subclustering and kinematics

 To analyze the dynamics of the Champagne Cluster, we restricted the redshift range to a small window (0.295$\leq$ z $\leq$ 0.325) centered on the redshifts of the cluster's top BCG candidate (a total of 75 galaxies).
 We used the biweight estimator \citep{1990AJ....100...32B} to calculate the systemic redshift for the Champagne Cluster (0.3069 $\pm$ 0.0005) and the velocity dispersion in the cluster rest-frame (1204 $\pm$ 155 km/s).
 We conducted the Anderson-Darling test on the redshift population of the Champagne Cluster to evaluate its consistency with a Gaussian distribution.
 The resulting p-value of 0.15 indicates that the redshift population of the Champagne Cluster does not deviate significantly from Gaussianity.

 We defined Champagne-SE and Champagne-NW as the two clusterings of galaxies appearing, respectively, to the southeast and northwest of the X-ray surface brightness peak as indicated by the dashed-red line in Figure~\ref{fig: Champagne}.
 Champagne-SE (Champagne-NW) has 27 (48) spectroscopic galaxy redshifts.
 We used the biweight method to obtain a systemic redshift for Champagne-SE (Champagne-NW) of $0.3065 \pm 0.0012$ ($0.3069 \pm 0.0005$) and a velocity dispersion of 1357$\pm$171 km/s (1015$\pm$242 km/s).
 Figure~\ref{fig:substructure} illustrates the redshift population of each subcluster.
 We performed the Anderson-Darling test on the redshift population of each subcluster.
 The p-value for Champagne-SE is 0.73, indicating that the redshift population fits a single Gaussian distribution well.
 Champagne-NW has a p-value of 5.15 $\times$ $10^{-5}$, suggesting that it significantly deviates from Gaussianity.
+Although the system is a binary merger based on its X-ray morphology, large BCG separation, and optical substructure, the velocity distribution of cluster members is well described by a single Gaussian model.
+This likely reflects the orientation of the merger axis near the plane of the sky, which minimizes the line-of-sight velocity difference between the subclusters.
+Such behavior is commonly observed in dissociative merging systems where the merger geometry suppresses velocity bimodality \citep{2006ApJ...648L.109C}.

 We used the average redshift of each subcluster as a proxy for the redshift of the subcluster as a whole to refine the value of the velocity of one cluster in the frame of the other, $\Delta v_{\text{los}}$.
 We get a value of 411 $\pm$ 180 km/s.
 This value is larger than the value we obtained in $\S$\ref{sec:overview}, using the BCGs alone.
 This value is consistent with the value derived from the BCGs alone at the 2.3$\sigma$ level, albeit with large uncertainties due to the large velocity dispersion of the member galaxies.
 It is possible that the BCGs are better tracers of the central part of the potential, but it is difficult to estimate the uncertainty in the relative velocity of the BCGs alone.
 Therefore, in the modeling that follows we use the result from all member galaxies to avoid overconfidence in the modeling.